skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 but not relating anything interesting or useful to their quest.

-The shopkeeper tells him that a 10% discount is available for members of the mage's guild.
+The shopkeeper tells him that a 10% discount is available for members of the Mage's Guild.
 Skeeve produces the membership they recovered from Vormoth.

 The tailor is very receptive but is disconcerted by the name on the